-You can only interactively edit the classification that is currently defined in the LAS files referenced by the LAS dataset.
-When you modify the classification codes in LAS files on disk, the changes you make are permanent.
-If you are conducting trial scenarios or do not want changes to be permanent, work with a copy of the LAS files and not the original data.
-You can also use the Extract LAS geoprocessing tool to extract a portion of a LAS file to conduct an initial test.
-ZLAS files cannot be edited.
-Consider extracting them to LAS files and adding them again to a LAS dataset to edit the classification.
+You can only interactively edit the classification that is currently defined in the .las, or .zlas files referenced by the LAS dataset.
+When you modify the classification codes in these file on disk, the changes you make are permanent.
+If you are conducting trial scenarios, or do not want changes to be permanent, work with a copy of the files and not the original data.
+You can also use the Extract LAS geoprocessing tool to extract a portion of a .las file or .zlas file to conduct an initial test.

-There are several options to select LAS points from a 2D map or 3D scene view.
+There are several options to select points from a 2D map or 3D scene view.
 When classifying lidar points, it is helpful that the data be displayed at full resolution.
 In a 2D map view, the selection tools are enabled when the LAS dataset is displayed at full resolution.
 You can check that the data percentage is at 100 percent for the LAS dataset layer in the Contents pane.
 You can tell if the points are at full resolution once a selection tool has been selected.
 In a 3D scene view the points do not have to be at full resolution to be selected.

-Click Selectable Points to open the layer properties of the LAS dataset or LAS file.
+Click Selectable Points to open the layer properties of the LAS dataset, .las file or .zlas file.
 From the layer properties dialog box, you can specify which points are selectable for the LAS dataset layer.
 The classification codes in the LAS dataset are listed on the Selection tab.
 You can make certain classification codes selectable using the check boxes.
 This is useful when you are interactively classifying points.
 For example, you may want only the unclassified points to be selectable points to reclassify certain features that are currently unclassified points.
 You can also access the Selection tab by clicking Selectable Points on the Classification tab, in the LAS Dataset Layer tab group.